theIYD/MaterialLoaders/README.md

   </head>
   ```

-* Secondly, include any one class from the following :-
+* Secondly, include the main class 'mloader' and any one class from the following mentioned classes :-

 ##### Bouncy